This Specimen has been sold.

 This is a 1.7" long pterosaur (Pteranodon) phalange (finger/wing bone) section from the Smokey Hill Chalk in Gove County, Kansas.
 It is deformed from the preservation process but is in good condition.
 This is the proximal end of a bone in the claw on the wing.
 It is analogous to a finger bone in humans

-Pteranodon is a genus of pterosaurs which included some of the largest known flying reptiles, with wingspans over 6 meters (20 ft).
-They lived during the late Cretaceous of North America in present-day Kansas, Alabama, Nebraska, Wyoming, and South Dakota.
-Pteranodon were pterosaurs, not dinosaurs.
-The pteranodon was designated as the official Kansas state flying fossil in 2014.
+Pteranodon is a genus of pterosaurs that included some of the largest known flying reptiles, reaching wingspans of over 6 meters (20 feet).
+They lived during the Late Cretaceous of North America in present-day Kansas, Alabama, Nebraska, Wyoming, and South Dakota.
+Pteranodon was designated as the official Kansas state flying fossil in 2014.
+Crucially, pterosaurs like Pteranodon are not dinosaurs: pterosaurs evolved to fly, while dinosaurs were only terrestrial animals.

 SPECIES